-The two channels of the LTC7802 are enabled using the RUN1, and RUN2 pins.
+The three channels of the LTC7819 are enabled using the RUN1, RUN2, and RUN3 pins.
 The RUN pins have a rising threshold of 1.2V with 100mV of hysteresis.
 Pulling a RUN pin below 1.1V shuts down the main control loop and resets the soft-start for that channel.
-Pulling both RUN pins below 0.7V disables the controllers and most internal circuits, including the INTV{CC} LDOs.
-In this state, the LTC7802 draws only $\approx 1.5 \mu A$ of quiescent current.
+Pulling all three RUN pins below 0.7V disables the controllers and most internal circuits, including the INTV{CC} LDOs.
+In this state, the LTC7819 draws only $\approx 1.5 \mu A$ of quiescent current.

 The RUN pins are high impedance and must be externally pulled up/down or driven directly by logic.
-Each RUN pin can tolerate up to 40V (absolute maximum), so it can be conveniently tied to V{IN} in always-on applications where the controller is enabled continuously and never shut down.
+Each RUN pin can tolerate up to 40V (absolute maximum), so it can be conveniently tied to V{IN} in always-on applications where one or more controllers are enabled continuously and never shut down.
 Do not float the RUN pins.